 A Guided tour with a SEE educator provides an opportunity for visitors to engage more deeply with SEE’s exhibit experiences and with each other.

 Our educators encourage tour participants to think about their everyday experiences from a scientific viewpoint, to ask questions, make observations and to construct explanations.
-These engagements introduce NGSS Science practices and physical science content by wrapping it up in fun hands-on engagement.
+These experiences introduce NGSS Science practices and physical science content by wrapping it up in fun hands-on engagement.

 If you have particular content area needs for your students, please call us to discuss options for customizing your tour experience.